 Chain Reaction Cycles has a dedicated Christmas section on its website and you can buy gift vouchers for any value you like.
-These are eGift vouchers that are emailed through to either you or the recipient on a date of your choosing, so you really can get these last minute – Christmas morning if you leave it really, really late!
+These are eGift vouchers that are emailed through to either you or the recipient on a date of your choosing, so you can get these last-minute – Christmas morning if you leave it really, really late!

-The Castelli Women's Perfetto ROS Long Sleeve Jacket in celeste is good value at £174.99 – down from £200 – although it’s only available in small.
+The dhb Aeron All Winter Softshell Jacket is available in several colours and is good value at £78-£80 – down from £120-£130 – although some colour/size combos aren't available.
 As we mentioned up top, availability is one of the issues with many items this year.

 Evans says that the final ordering date for customers who want to guarantee delivery before Christmas is Thursday 23rd December if you order on next day delivery.

-If you choose to send an e-gift card (values from £10 to £200 and valid for two years), which you can personalise with your own message, you can have it delivered on the date you choose, so it can arrive on Christmas morning.
+If you choose to send an e-gift card (values from £10 to £200), you can personalise it with a message.
+You can have it delivered on any date you choose, so it could arrive on Christmas Day.

 Edinburgh Bicycle Cooperative offers gift vouchers from £5 to £500, supplied with a greeting card and an envelope.

-If you want to check availability and delivery times in your area, give them a call on 0845 257 0808 (lo call) or 0131 331 5010 between 10am and 6pm and they'll let you know if it’s feasible to get an order to you in time for Christmas.
+If you want to check availability and delivery times in your area, give Edinburgh Bicycle Cooperative a call on 0345 257 0808 or 0131 331 5010 between 10am and 6pm and they'll let you know if it’s feasible to get an order to you in time for Christmas.

 Sure-Fire Favourites includes things like socks and gloves – proper Christmas staples!

-Then there are Stocking Fillers for under £50 – like the Rapha X Hario V60 Coffee Dripper for £25.
+Then there are Stocking Fillers for under £50 – like a Rapha Trail Beanie for £30.